ON THIS PAGE: You will learn about the different treatments doctors use for people with these types of sarcoma. Use the menu to see other pages.

 For a transplant to be successful, the patient will have to take immunosuppressive medication to help the patient’s body accept the new organ.
 As a result of taking this medication, the patient could develop a new cancer or the sarcoma might come back.
 In addition, people may have to wait a long time for a donor organ to become available.
 Therefore, patients and their doctors should carefully consider and talk about this treatment option.

 In uncommon situations, white blood cells can be trained to fight cancer.
 If a specific target can be identified in your cancer, specially engineered T-cells from your own body are used to attack the cancer cells.
-At present, these cellular treatments are given only in clinical trials.
+This kind of immunotherapy is called chimeric antigen receptor (CAR) T-cell therapy.
+At present, these cellular treatments are given only in clinical trials for people with specific types of sarcoma.

 Learn more about the basics of immunotherapy.